Elías Rodríguez

-Elías Nicolás Rodríguez Zavaleta (born 22 July 1974) is a Peruvian lawyer and politician belonging to the Peruvian Aprista Party.
-He was a former Congressman representing La Libertad region from 2006 until the dissolution of Congress by President Martín Vizcarra in 2019.
-Since 2017, he serves as the Institutional Secretary General of the Peruvian Aprista Party.
+Elías Nicolás Rodríguez Zavaleta (born 22 July 1974) is a Peruvian lawyer and politician who served in Congress representing La Libertad region from 2006 until the dissolution of Congress by president Martín Vizcarra in 2019.

+A former member of the Peruvian Aprista Party, Rodríguez was expelled from the party in October 2021 for alleged treason as he served as Institutional General Secretary and simultaneously led an independent regional movement.

+At the 2022 regional elections, Rodríguez ran for governor of La Libertad Region under the Trabajo Más Trabajo regional movement, placing second and losing to César Acuña from Alliance for Progress.

 Biography

 He completed his secondary studies at the José Faustino Sánchez Carrión School, and graduated from the Faculty of Law and Political Sciences of the Antenor Orrego University of Trujillo.

-Political career
+Career

 Early political career

 From 1990 to 1991, as a student of the Antenor Orrego Private University, Elías Rodríguez was the Secretary of Culture of the Aprista Party's youth wing (Juventud Aprista Peruana) on a regional level.
 Since 1996 he holds a Licentiate degree in law.
 From 1998 to 2002 he worked as an external legal advisor to the Trujillo provincial municipality.
 In the 2000 elections, he ran for a seat in the Congress under the Peruvian Aprista Party, but he was not elected.
 Two years later, in the 2002 municipal elections, Rodríguez ran for a seat in the Provincial Council of Trujillo, and was elected provincial councillor for a four-year term.
 He served as provincial councillor until he was elected Congressman in the 2006 elections.